-I have broken this blog post into three parts.
 I know this is a bit long but I believe 100% that this is helpful information every injured worker in the State of Virginia needs to be aware of.
 Pay close attention, this information is crucial!!!

 Here are some questions that will make the insurance carrier know that you are well informed.
 Now, they don’t like it when you ask these questions because they either cannot answer the question or worse, they don’t want you to have the answer.

 QUESTION 1: Isn’t it true that if I use an attorney, I’m likely to recover more benefits and more money in settlement than if I try to manage or settle the claim on my own?